+How can I change the wheel configuration and reset the tire pressure monitoring system on my Tesla Model 3?
+Learn how to reset the TPMS and change the wheel configuration of your Tesla by following the procedures below.
 This configuration must be done if the wheels are changed on a Tesla.
-Also, if the tire pressure light is on and the air pressure was corrected, this procedure may need to be done.
+Also, if the tire pressure light is on and the air pressure is corrected, this procedure may need to be done.

-Lastly, if any of the tire pressure sensors are replaced, this reset must be done.
+Lastly, this reset must be done if any tire pressure sensors are replaced.

 Tesla Model 3 years: 2017, 2018, 2019, 2020, and other Tesla models such as the X and S.